Posts

 Image

 When dogs are tested in a slightly stressful situation, it turns out their owner's presence is helpful.
-By Zazie Todd, PhD This page contains affiliate links which means I may earn a commission on qualifying purchases at no cost to you.
-How does your dog compare to a toddler?
+By Zazie Todd, PhD How does your dog compare to a toddler?
 Recent animal research is comparing the abilities of dogs with young humans.
 A brand new study by Márta Gácsi et al in Hungary investigates whether dogs have the same response as infants to a test called the Strange Situation.
 In humans, attachment theory explains how children need to develop a strong attachment to at least one caregiver.
 If they don’t, their social and emotional development will be disrupted.
 As infants begin to crawl, the caregiver is a ‘secure base’ from which to explore.
 Mary Ainsworth developed the Strange Situation as a way of investigating attachment.
 This is a standardized procedure in which the infant is in a room with their caregiver when a stranger comes in.
-Following a
+Following a strict protocol, the baby is left alone with the stranger, then comforted by the caregiver, left all alone, then

 What influences a dog's length of stay at a no-kill animal shelter?